 If you’re hiking, pack winter clothes, such as thick socks, a light waterproof jacket, and waterproof hiking boots.
 If you plan on skiing or snowboarding and have gear, I recommend bringing it along.

-While you can rent equipment from Whittaker Mountaineering and Mt.
+While you can rent equipment from REI and Mt.
 Rainier Guest Services, it can get quite pricey.
 For example, ski goggles cost $11.88 for one day of usage.

-If you are planning on visiting Washington or road-tripping through the Pacific Northwest, check with rental car agencies to see if they allow snow chain usage.
+If you’re planning on visiting Washington or road-tripping through the Pacific Northwest, check with rental car agencies to see if they allow snow chain usage.
 Most companies don’t allow them due to the potential damage they could cause or the associated risk of driving in bad weather.

 How to Get to Mount Rainier From Seattle

-If you travel on the I-5S and the WA-7S, you will pass through the city of Tacoma.
-If you feel like a pitstop, check out these fantastic cheap things to do in Tacoma.
+If you travel on I-5S and WA-7S, you will pass through the city of Tacoma.
+If you feel like a pitstop, check out these fantastic, cheap things to do in Tacoma.
 After this, you’ll take the Steele Street exit in Parkland and stay on Spanaway Loop Road, which leads to WA-7S.

 You’ll pass various lakes on your way there, including the magnificent Alder Lake.
-This is also an excellent scenic drive with coastal views of Washington, and if you want to visit state parks, such as Nisqually State Park, along the way.
+This is also an excellent scenic drive with coastal views of Washington, and if you want to visit state parks, such as Nisqually State Park.